nemuikoneko/DiscriminatedUnions/README.md

 Do note that it is not possible to return `void`; this is done on purpose to adhere to the functional principle of always returning a value.
 To learn more about the reasons behind this, look up the empty tuple, better known as the "unit" value.
 There exist libraries that implement such a type in C#, or you can write it yourself with a few lines of code.

+#### Automatically filling in missing cases
+Because it is tedious to fill out all the cases yourself I've written a code fix provider that will do this for you.
+If you call the `Match()` method but leave some (or all) of the arguments out, you should receive a light bulb icon in your IDE that will implement all the cases for you automatically.

+Note that this only currently works for non-parameterized invocations, e.g. if you specify a concrete type parameter like `Match<string>()` the code fix provider is currently not able to handle this.
+So if you are for example coming back to add a missing case and the invocation is not inferring the type parameter but is explicitly stating it, you can temporarily remove it to activate this code fix.
+This is being tracked in [#27](https://github.com/nemuikoneko/DiscriminatedUnions/issues/27).

 ### Matching with default fallback
 Sometimes exhaustive matching is not desirable, e.g. if you only care about checking a few of the cases but don't care about the rest.